My Power of Attorney Campaign

 • engaging with the Facebook page (www.facebook.com/starttalkingpoa).

-The more followers and re-tweets the campaign gets, the greater the opportunity to Start the Conversation!
+The more followers and re-tweets the campaign gets, the greater the opportunity to Start the Conversation about PoA!

 What will the impact of the campaign be?